ehrenamt/automated-airline-database/README.md

-# Sequel Airlines - Fullstack Web App
+# Sequel Airlines Web Application

 <p align="center">
 <!-- Thank you to Kopna @ https://devicon.dev/ for these icons! -->